CENOS-Platform/cenos-docs-antennas/docs/example-dipole.md

 sidebar_label: Folded dipole antenna
 ---

 In radio and telecommunications a dipole antenna is the **simplest** and **most widely used** class of antenna.
-There are multiple types of dipole antennas - the simplest ones you can simulate using *CENOS Antenna Design* **Templates**, but for more complex ones (such as loop or folded dipole) **Geometry Editor** can be used!
+There are multiple types of dipole antennas - the simplest ones you can simulate using *CENOS Radio Frequency* **Templates**, but for more complex ones (such as loop or folded dipole) **Geometry Editor** can be used!

-In this guide we will take a look at **how to build a complete folded dipole antenna simulation from scratch in CENOS Antenna Design app**, using its built-in geometry editor, *FreeCAD*.
+In this guide we will take a look at **how to build a complete folded dipole antenna simulation from scratch in CENOS Radio Frequency app**, using its built-in geometry editor, *FreeCAD*.

 <p align="center">